game-ci/documentation/docs/cloud-runner/02-game-ci-vs-cloud-runner.md

-# When to use cloud runner or plain game-ci?
+# Cloud runner vs plain game-ci

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.